rgyoung6/DBTCShinyTutorial/README.md

 # Data

-The data for the tutorial comes from the publication Young _et al._ 2021
+The data for the tutorial comes from the publication Young _et al._ 2021 which used passive collection of insects using Lindgren funnel traps with a high salt solution to survey for invasive insects.
+The insects were removed from the traps and the salt solution was retained and used to extract environmental DNA (eDNA).
+The data used in this example are a subset of the data obtained in this work.

 # References